Approved by humourless 40-year-olds for concerned parents.

 - (Possibly the pettiest provision, this was intended, so far as can be determined, wholly and solely to put EC Comics - which were known for horror comics - out of business.)

 - "All scenes of horror, excessive bloodshed, gory or gruesome crimes, depravity, lust, sadism, and masochism shall not be permitted."

-- (Villains could not torture, murder, or sexually assault their victims, and so had to resort to a lot of gloating and outrageous Global Domination schemes.
+- (Villains could not torture, murder, or sexually assault their victims, and so had to resort to a lot of gloating and outrageous schemes to Take Over the World.
 Also, no stories centered on sexual perversion - consensual or otherwise.)